xipki/xipki/README.md

 Enroll/Revoke Certificate
 -----

 * Embedded karaf commands
   The karaf feature xipki-caclient-shell contains commands to to enroll/revoke certificates via CMP, and xipki-scepclient-shell contains commands to enroll certificates via SCEP.
 Please refer to [commands.md](commands.md) for more details.
+* SCEP
+  Any SCEP client.
+XiPKI provides also a SCEP client in ([xipki/xipki-sdk](https://github.com/xipki/xipki-sdk)).
 * XiPKI SDK
   The stand-alone SDK ([xipki/xipki-sdk](https://github.com/xipki/xipki-sdk)) can be used to enroll and revoke certificates via CMP and RESTFUL API.
   Note that it is licensed under Apache License 2, which is different from this project.

 * RESTFUL API
   The shell script `xipki/demo/rest.sh` under Linux or `xipki/demo/rest-mac.sh` under Mac OS demonstrate the use of RESTFUL API.
 The script will create multiple files, so please run this script within a new directory.